primaulia/dogegram-firebase/README.md

 ### Known problem

-Currently, the app retrieves dog breed data directly from the dog.ceo API (https://dog.ceo/dog-api/) on every homepage load.
+Currently, the app retrieves dog breed data tightly dependent on the dog.ceo API (https://dog.ceo/dog-api/) on every homepage load.
 This approach can be inefficient and fragile.
 Here's a proposed solution:

-**Problem:** Multi-tiered breed data requires manual on-the-fly data manipulation (O(n)^2 complexity), relying on an external API introduces a single point of failure.
+**Problem:** Multi-tiered breed data requires manual on-the-fly data manipulation (O(n)^2 complexity), and relying on an external API introduces a single point of failure.
 **Solution:**

 ![Screenshot 2024-04-20 at 11 20 52 PM](https://github.com/primaulia/dogegram-firebase/assets/1294303/ce1ac494-a3c8-4a0d-a8cc-8a7a1cdca0f8)

-- Implement a Node.js Firebase function to periodically fetch and process dog breed data from the API.
+- Implement a Node.js Firebase function to periodically fetch and process the dog breed data from the API.
 - This data can be:
-  - Fetched once and stored in Firestore
+  - Fetched once each period and stored in Firestore
   - Flattened into a single array with no duplicates
   - Combined with parent and sub-breed information (if applicable)
   - Tagged with breed type for accurate retrieval
+  - Should we need to switch to a different API source, the fetching and data sanitization process can also be customized.

 **Benefits:**
-- Reduced API calls and improved performance
+- Reduced API calls and improved performance.
-- Increased reliability by caching processed data in Firestore
+- Increased reliability by caching processed data in Firestore.
-- Offline functionality (if Firestore cache is enabled)
+- Offline functionality (if Firestore cache is enabled).

-## Unit test specs
+- The stored data in our Firestore will be agnostic to the API source.

 ## Unit Testing Strategies